 The actuarial cost method used was the unit credit method.
 The actuarial assumptions included a four (4) percent investment return assumption (or discount rate) and an annual healthcare cost trend rate of eight (8) percent initially, reduced by decrements to an ultimate rate of five (5) percent after ten years.
 It was assumed that 100 percent of future retirees would elect medical coverage.
 The unfunded actuarial accrued liability is being amortized as a level dollar amount on an open period.
 The unfunded actuarial accrued liability (UAAL) is being amortized over thirty (30) years.

-Note 9 - Construction and Other Significant Commitments
+Note 8 - Construction and Other Significant Commitments

-As of September 30, 2013, the Commission was obligated under the following significant construction contracts:
+At September 30, 2014, the Commission is obligated under significant construction contracts as follows: